 - The field has an unusual level of job stability, as well as generous compensation and benefits.

 Dental hygienists provide dental preventative care and examine patients for various types of oral disease.
-They work almost entirely in dentists offices, and can be either full-time or part-time.
-The annual income is over $76,000, and the Bureau of Labor Statistics projects a healthy 11% growth rate over the next decade.
+They work almost entirely in dentists’ offices and can be either full-time or part-time.
+The annual income is over $81,400, and the Bureau of Labor Statistics projects a healthy 7% growth rate over the next decade.

 - Dental hygienists have relatively regular hours.
 Though some offices may offer early evening hours and limited Saturday hours, you’ll typically be working during regular business hours only.

 - You can work either full-time or part-time.
-Part-time is very common, as well as rewarding with an average hourly pay of $36.65.
+Part-time is very common, as well as rewarding, with an average hourly pay of $39.14.

 - Dental hygienists can work anywhere there’s a dental office, which is pretty much everywhere in the Western world.

-Education/training: Typically an associates degree, but that’s not hard and fast.
+Education/Training Required: Typically, an associate’s degree, but that’s not hard and fast.
 Large companies may require a bachelor’s degree, but it’s also possible to enter the field with a high school diploma and plenty of experience designing websites.
 It requires a knowledge of both programming and graphic design.

 - Web designers are needed in just about every area of the economy, giving you a wide choice of jobs and industries, as well as geographic locations.